Alienchisel/stone/README.md

-# linux-automation

-A personal collection of small Linux automation scripts.
+A collection of stable, personal command-line tools.

+These scripts are intended to be reliable, reusable, and part of a long-term toolkit.

+Scripts are symlinked into ~/bin for direct use.